Penn Manor High School: Sports

 PMHS is the home of the Comets sports teams, who compete in section 1 of the Lancaster-Lebanon League.
 Penn Manor athletic teams have won four state championships.
 The girls' soccer team won the state title in both 2002 and 2005, and the boys' baseball team was the state champion in 2005.
 The girls' field hockey team won the state championship in 2008.
 The class of 2004's baseball team was the first to achieve a sectional championship since 1979.
 In addition, the wrestling team achieved section champions in 2006.

 The girls' track and field teams of 1977 and 1978 were Lancaster County Champions and sent several girls on to compete and win at the District Track and Field Meet.
 Several girls went on to compete and place at the Pennsylvania State High School Track and Field Meet.

-In 2006-07 the boys' basketball team, led by flashy guard Brandon Widener and 6-7 big-man Jordan Gibbs, made it all the way to the District Three Championship.
-They lost to perennial powerhouse Harrisburg High.
-They won their first round in states against Liberty, but bowed out in the second round to Philadelphia Public League champion Simon Gratz.

-In 2008-2009 the football team had a revival season under new head coach Todd Mealy, going from a 1–9 record in 2007–08 to a 9-3 overall record the following year, bowing out in the second round of playoffs to powerhouse Cumberland Valley.
-The week four game against section one rival Hempfield saw the Comets defeat the Black Knights, who were led by previous PM coach Bob Forgrave.

 The Penn Manor field hockey team made two consecutive state championship appearances in 2007 and 2008 under head coach Matthew Soto, and brought the title home to Millersville in 2008.
 In 2009, the Comets had an undefeated regular season in the Lancaster Lebanon League and proceeded to win the Section 1, Lancaster Lebanon League, and District III championship titles.